Text2Model: Text-based Model Induction for Zero-shot Image Classification: Our approach

 where $R_{last}$ is a function that takes the output of $\tau$ and resizes the last $k*m$ elements to the matrix $W_{last}$.
-The HN must therefore be equivariant to permutations over its input.
 If the input descriptions are permuted by a permutation $\mathcal{P}$ the columns of the last layer weight should be permuted accordingly: